 - Investigating the case to build a strong defense or ascertain possible avenues to have the case dismissed or charges dropped

-- Gather and analyze the evidence against you to establish all legal arguments to fight the charges you face (possibly an illegal search and seizure or an unlawfully obtained statement)
+- Gather and analyze every bit of evidence against you to establish all legal arguments to fight the charges you face (possibly an illegal search and seizure or an unlawfully obtained statement)

 We Fight to Protect Your Rights, Freedom, and Future